 I'm an advocate for mental health.
 I care deeply about reducing stigma and increasing paths for treatment and recovery in both people and in society.

 I'm an ally.
-Through my actions, I seek to repair historical and present injustices that have kept marginalized people silenced, oppressed, and invisible.
+Through my actions, I seek to recognize and repair historical and present injustices that have kept marginalized people silenced, oppressed, and invisible.

 Reach out any time.
-He'd love to hear from you.
-You can email firstname.lastname@example.org, on Twitter @JakeOrlowitz, or send a message through the contact form below...
+I'd love to hear from you.
+You can email email@example.com, on Twitter @JakeOrlowitz, or send a message through the contact form below...